Posted 10.09.2022 by Josh Krakauer

 They go away.

-As of December 2022, LinkedIn still does not support GIFs as a photo upload format for your personal pages.
+As of June 2024, LinkedIn does support GIFs as a photo upload format for personal page posts.
+But there are restrictions on your actual profile.
 That means…

-✅ You can upload static GIFs as a media sample*
+❌ You can not upload GIFs as a media sample.*

 *The first frame will display but the asset will not animate.